TheMaverickProgrammer/Swoosh/README.md

 But what if you need to load the game first?
 You might have a lot of other modules to load and threads to call that can't be safely put into an activity in a clean way.
 You might want to draw directly onto the window for a while to show a cool loading screen.

 Swoosh comes with a special class called `CopyWindow` that's shipped with file `ActivityController.h`.
-It will copy your screen's contents at the time of creation and use that as a "blank" Activity.
+It will copy your screen's contents right before it is displayed and uses that as a "blank" Activity.

 Your code would need to include this when the loading is complete: